vincecampanale/blog/_posts/2017-08-01-first-two-weeks-vim.markdown

 Alrighty - new day, new tips.
 Many thanks to those of you who commented with tips and tricks that you've learned from your own experience with Vim.
 I actually really like how this post is evolving and would love to see some more tips in the comments if you have any, no matter how small or insignicant they may seem.
 I promise it will help someone (me).

-So I ended up writing down some of the key navigation shortcuts for Vim on some post it notes and sticking them to my monitor -- here's a brief rundown of the shortcuts I have found to be essential, then I'll get into tips for the day.
-I've found it's useful to think of the keys as actions.
-The actions can be divided into different categories.
-The two categories I've identified are "edit" and "move".
-There may be more formal ways to refer to these categories, feel free to comment if you know of a better way to think of them.
+I ended up writing down some of the key navigation shortcuts for Vim on some post-it notes and sticking them to my monitor -- here's a brief rundown of the shortcuts I have found to be essential (for a complete newbie).
+I've found it's useful to think of the keys as actions, which can be divided into different categories.
+The two categories I've identified this far are "edit" and "move".
+There may be more formal ways to refer to these categories -- post a comment if you know of a better way to refer to them.

 ```
 Move commands: